ranganathantvb/code_pulse/README.md

 uvicorn code_pulse.app:app --reload
 ```

+## Run the API locally
+- Install deps and copy `.env.example` as above, then fill in Git/Sonar/Jira tokens and any optional RAG settings.
+- Start the API: `uvicorn code_pulse.app:app --host 0.0.0.0 --port 8000 --reload`
+- OpenAPI docs live at `http://localhost:8000/docs`; you can exercise endpoints from there.
+- Run tests with `pytest -q` once dependencies are installed.

 ### Local LLM (Ollama deepseek-coder)
 - Install Ollama and pull the model: `ollama pull deepseek-coder:6.7b`
 - (optional) set `OLLAMA_BASE_URL` or `OLLAMA_HOST` if not on the default `http://localhost:11434`